telerik/kendo-themes/packages/classic/docs/customization-buttons.md

 ---
 title: Customizing Buttons
-description: "Refer to the list of the Kendo UI Bootstrap theme variables available for customization."
+description: "Refer to the list of the Kendo UI Classic theme variables available for customization."
-slug: variables_kendothemebootstrap_buttons
+slug: variables_kendothemeclassic_buttons
 position: 9
 ---